freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/functional-programming/use-the-map-method-to-extract-data-from-an-array.english.md

 Let's start with some simple array functions, which are methods on the array object prototype.
 In this exercise we are looking at <code>Array.prototype.map()</code>, or more simply <code>map</code>.
 The <code>map</code> method iterates over each item in an array and returns a new array containing the results of calling the callback function on each element.
 It does this without mutating the original.
 When the callback is used, it is passed three arguments.
 The first argument is the current element being processed.
 The second is the index of that element and the third is the array upon which the <code>map</code> method was called.
-See below for an example using the <code>map</code> method on a <code>users</code> array containing objects to return a new array containing only the names of the users as elements.
-The example only uses the first argument, but there are times when you may need to reference the second and/or third arguments.
+See below for an example using the <code>map</code> method on the <code>users</code> array to return a new array containing only the names of the users as elements.
+For simplicity, the example only uses the first argument of the callback.

 ```js
 const users = [